 We invite you to present your original Neonatal scientific research at our meetings, for abstract instructions and submission please see below.

-summer meeting 2019 Submission Deadline
+Autumn meeting 2019 Submission Deadline:

 Instructions for Abstracts

 Please read these instructions carefully before submitting your abstract

 - Any researcher in the field of perinatal science is invited to submit their work.

 - At least one of the authors should be a member of the Neonatal Society.
 However the Meetings Secretary will usually sponsor any author who is unable to find sponsorship/introduction from a member of the Society.

 - If a non-member, or a junior, is presenting, the attendance of at least one of the senior authors on the paper is expected.

 - Travel bursaries are available to support researchers who would otherwise be unable to attend the Society’s meetings.
 These are aimed at young researchers still in training.
 The Society will pay the travel costs of young researchers who are presenting their work.
 For the summer meetings (including those abroad) travel costs will be reimbursed, but not the registration fees of the meeting (the autumn and spring meetings remain free of any registration charges).
 Receipts should be sent to the Treasurer after the meeting.
 For any further information contact the Treasurer or Secretary of the Society.